miyagi-dev/miyagi/docs/docs/configuration/options.md

 default: `""`<br>
 type: `string|object`

-This settings can be helpful if assets are located in another folder, e.g. `public/assets`, but they should actually be served from `assets/`.
+This setting can be helpful if assets are located in another folder, e.g. `public/assets`, but they should actually be served from `assets/`.
 In that case you could set this option to `public`.

 It is also possible to define this for each `NODE_ENV` via an object like this: